 Focus and Scope

 The journal welcomes submissions from undergraduate and postgraduate students (and from those who have graduated within the last year), from any discipline and from any higher education institution.
 This policy acknowledges the interdisciplinary and multidisciplinary nature of game studies, and the growing international interest in this area.
 It is also important to note that, in addition to welcoming submissions from students on game design and development courses, we are interested in any academic work that relates to video games.
-Increasingly, students from more established disciplines (including, but not limited to, Psychology, Philosophy, Sociology, Film and Television, Literature, History, Computing Science and History of Art) elect to write essays and dissertations on a game-related topic that intersects with their primary discipline: Press Start is an ideal venue for the publication of such work.
+Increasingly, students from more established disciplines (including, but not limited to, Psychology, Philosophy, Sociology, Film and Television, Literature, History, Computing Science and History of Art) elect to write essays on a game-related topic that intersects with their primary discipline: Press Start is an ideal venue for the publication of such work.

 Peer Review Process

 Press Start's current review policy means that submissions are not anonymised before being passed to Reviewers.
 Furthermore, Authors will know the names of the Reviewers looking at their submissions when they receive their reviews.
 This arrangement is sometimes referred to as 'double-open' peer review.
 Contributors may request a double-blinded review process if they prefer, just let us know in the 'Author comments' section of the submission form.